How ESA Prepares for the Future

 Preparing for the future in the long term is the Advanced Concepts Team.
 This team is a channel for the study of technologies and ideas that are of strategic importance in the long term planning of the Agency.
 Some of the topics investigated by this team include advanced materials, artificial intelligence, bio-engineering, biomimetics, computational science, earth system science, energy systems, fundamental physics, informatics, mission analysis or propulsion.

-The General Studies Programme (GSP) has existed since the foundation of ESA to plan for the short to medium term.
-The GSP interacts in different ways with all of the ESA programmes, but its main role is to lay the groundwork for the Agency’s future activities.
+Discovery & Preparation has existed since the foundation of ESA to plan for the short to medium term.
+The initiative interacts in different ways with all of the ESA programmes, but its main role is to lay the groundwork for the Agency’s future activities.

-The objectives of the General Studies Programme are to:
+The objectives of Discovery & Preparation are to:

 Space for Earth

-The “Space for Earth” initiative aims at ensuring coordination across ESA of themes that are important to help to solve global challenges on Earth, and are dealt with by several individual programmes at ESA.
+The “Space for Earth” initiative aims to ensure coordination across ESA of themes that are important to help to solve global challenges on Earth, and are dealt with by several individual programmes at ESA.

 Space for Earth aims to: